greg-raven/Uncommon-Sense/_posts/2015-11-06-from-republic-to-democracy.md

 ---
-title: 'From republic to democracy'
+title: "From republic to democracy"
 layout: post
 categories:
 - democracy